silverstripe/silverstripe-lessons-v4/README.md

 ```

 ### Cache busting
 There's one last idiosyncrasy we need to sort out before we can call this finished.
-Let's just try paginating a few times, and clicking on a non-Ajax link that will take us to another page.
+Let's just try paginating a few times, and clicking on a non-AJAX link that will take us to another page.
 Now click the back button.
 Yikes!
-We're only getting back the content for the Ajax request.
+We're only getting back the content for the AJAX request.
 You may not be able to replicate this in all browsers.
 Google Chrome seems to reliably reproduce the bug, though.
 So why is this happening?

 The short answer is that good browsers like Google Chrome are really, really smart.
 That's what makes them so fast.
 In this case, perhaps it's being a bit too smart, but ultimately, we have made a pretty critical mistake.

 Earlier in the tutorial, we talked about a common endpoint for standard HTTP requests and XHRs.
 While it's true that both types of requests should be piped through the same controller action, the idea that they should share exactly the same URL is flawed.
 One of the pillars of HTTP caching, and the HTTP protocol in general, is that requests should be deterministic.
 For any given URL, we should expect the same response.
-When URLs return various responses based on arbitrary external state like session state or, in our case, the type of request, they are no longer deterministic, and bad things can happen, because the browser has cached that URL, believing that it has already seen the response that it generates.
+When URLs return various responses based on arbitrary external state like session state, or in our case the type of request, they are no longer deterministic and bad things can happen, because the browser has cached that URL believing that it has already seen the response that it generates.
 This is great for performance, but bad for the type of turnkey functionality we're trying to implement.

-We need to update our Javascript so that the Ajax request has a slightly different URL than the URL that is being stored in history.
+We need to update our Javascript so that the AJAX request has a slightly different URL than the URL that is being stored in history.
 Let's just append a simple `ajax=1` request parameter to the URL.

 ```js
     // Pagination